 No mineral extraction will be permitted within the MPA: This includes deep-sea mining activity, extraction of rocks and minerals from inshore waters, and the removal of sand from beaches.
 The only exception will be the periodic dredging required to maintain access to Ascension's one pier.
-This activity is critical to the functioning of the island and will be granted a specific exemption by the Administrator of Ascension.
+This activity is critical to the functioning of the island and will be granted a specific exemption by the Administrator.

-The National Protected Areas Ordinance, 2003, has been amended to prohibit all mining activities throughout the MPA.
+The Mining (Ascension) Ordinance (1923) has been amended to prohibit all mining throughout the MPA.